From the very first day of training to the final march on the graduation parade deck,

 Those who shall not learn to obey shall never

-The synergistic equation is 1 plus 1 equals 11.
+The Synergistic Equation: 1 plus 1 equals 11.

-During their 1778 winter quarters in Valley Forge, Pennsylvania, von Steuben taught a select company of 100 soldiers close order and musket drills.
+During their 1778 winter quarters in Valley Forge, Pennsylvania, von Steuben taught a select company of 100 soldiers musket and close order drills.
 During this process, these men experienced working together towards a common goal where their individual 'me' became their collective 'we'.
-These soldiers, in turn, taught the remainder of the Continental Army, which in turn endowed the Army with the vision and determination to overcome many hardships with dauntless courage and sacrifice.
+These soldiers, in turn, taught the remainder of the Continental Army, which in turn endowed the Army with the vision, discipline and determination to overcome many hardships with dauntless courage and sacrifice.
 The rest is history.

 My transformation from me to we at